AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

 Private Part Location
 -----------------------

-* Must be in package declaration, not body
+* Must be in package specification, not body
 * Body usually compiled separately after declaration
 * Users can compile their code before the package body is compiled or even written